What are Total Assets?

 #5 – DuPont Analysis – Asset Turnover ratio is used to perform DuPont Analysis.

-- Operating Efficiency – It is represented by Profit Margin.
+- Operating Efficiency - Profit Margin represents it.

-- Asset Use Efficiency -It is represented by Asset Turnover Ratio.
+- Asset Use Efficiency -Asset Turnover Ratio represents it.

 - Financial Leverage -It is represented as Equity Multiplier.